Stay cool with a green roof, and be cool too!

 - In hot weather, the natural transpiration of the plants as they photosynthesize produces a cooling effect, which reduces air conditioning costs in the space below

-- The green roof provides habitat for indigenous plant species
+- The green roof provides habitat for indigenous plant species and arthropods (mine even provides acorn hiding spots for local squirrels)

 - Where the green roof has footpaths or seating, it provides a haven from the hustle and bustle of the city